YEAR SIX: AUTUMN TERM

 Our Geography work allowed us to apply our place and location knowledge from the previous years as we studied the key sites, battlegrounds and periods from a geographical worldwide perspective.
 This allowed us to use of know of counties, continents, capital cities, seas and oceans.
 Whilst studying the artwork of Henry Moore, the children showed excellent progression in their pencil drawing and shading skills.
 Their dedication to the task can clearly be seen in their Christmas cards this year.
 I’m sure you’ll agree, they are worthy of being sold!
 As well as learning about World War Two in the English language, we have learnt about it in French too.
 Our topic on ’La Seconde Guerre Mondiale’ was challenging yet fun.
 We learnt a range of new French vocabulary.

 Physical Education has seen us focus upon developing our invasion game and teamwork skills whilst learning to play hockey and netball.
 In Science the children have investigated evolution, adaptation and inheritance.
 We also studied Charles Darwin and his theories relating to this area.
-In Music, we were listening to, responding to and singing a range of popular songs from the 1930s and 1940s and performing our own wartime morale boosting rendition of our national anthem: 'God Save The Queen', whilst online safety and search engines were the elements we studied in Computing in order to complete a Publisher guide to World War Two tanks and how to search for them successfully.
+In Music, we were listening to, responding to and singing a range of popular songs from the 1930s and 1940s and performing our own wartime morale boosting rendition of our national anthem: 'God Save The King', whilst online safety and search engines were the elements we studied in Computing in order to complete a Publisher guide to World War Two tanks and how to search for them successfully.
 It was particularly interesting to see the impact of the online safety work as this is clearly something very prominent in the everyday lives of year 6 children.
 During our Religious Education work, we set our children the challenge to research how Muslims show their commitment to God.
 We then moved on to consider Mary and her important role as Jesus' mother.

 Our children have enjoyed the challenge of our English studies this term.
 We firstly looked at adventure stories in 'writing to entertain' with the children writing their own narratives with a focus upon unexpected twists and turns in the stories.
 We created some wonderful survival guides and then we studied Shakespeare's Macbeth.
 This was an intriguing unit and the children were fully absorbed by the downfall of Lord and Lady Macbeth.